LeducIT/captime-website/src/pages/blog/explanation-of-emom-in-crossfit-for-beginners.md

 ---
 title: Explanation of EMOM in CrossFit For Beginners
-description: Training programs are a dime a dozen.
-That's a good thing because variety helps to set new stimuli and to stay on task with fun.
-A particularly interesting fitness variant is EMOM Workout.
-Depending on the duration and composition of the workout, this CrossFit workout can be a big challenge.
+description: EMOM is the abbreviation for "Every Minute on the Minute".
+In this particular CrossFit variant, you perform a different exercise every minute.
 author: Team Captime
 date: 2022-02-20T19:00:00Z
 head_image: "/explanation-of-emom-in-crossfit-for-beginners.webp"